Adamocho/OverTheWire-Wargames/Leviathan/Walkthrough.md

 system("/bin/sh"$
 ```

 We're in.
-Let me guide you throgh what just happened:
+Let me guide you through what just happened:
     - script accepts correct password
     - calls *geteuid()* twice.
 That means it will receive 12004 uid.
 In this case it's *12002* simply because we are using ltrace on it.
     - sets user id to that number
-    - loggs into bash
+    - loggs us into bash

 Okay.
 Do it again, but this time without ltrace.